J-Piccini/Sufficient-Stability-Conditions-for-a-Class-of-Switched-Systems-/README.md

 # Sufficient Stability Conditions for a Class of Switched Systems with Multiple Steady States

-Some of the examples [for this article](https://ieeexplore.ieee.org/document/10159414).
+Code used for some of the examples presented [in this article](https://ieeexplore.ieee.org/document/10159414).

 ```
 @ARTICLE{10159414,